 The summit is reportedly only 300 metres from the chains, but it feels much longer.
 A few airy steps and some more climbing will have you on top 2.5 – 3 hours from leaving the parking lot.
 I think the worst part through here is the possibility of rockfall, and I can see the value in a helmet.
 One girl dislodged a medium sized rock near my husband – and a collective “ROCK” rang out, though you really don’t have much time to react.

 The summit isn’t big.
 On a sunny weekend for a good part of the year you will be sharing it with a dozen or more hikers, and even the occasional dog.
 From the top you can see the initial route down through the scree – the third of what is considered to be a problem on the hike.
 It’s actually quite fun – if you stick to the main route.
 Head through the thick scree – not the pebble sized stuff that will roll your ankle in a second’s break of concentration.

 The descent feels long and hot (bring two litres of water on this hike) but parts of it are a whole lot of fun – especially the final big descent down the scree field you can see from the highway.
 John and I have both said we’ll never look at the mountain in the same way now that we’ve been down that slope.

 I always find the last kilometre at the end of a hot day the most tedious.
 Although it felt good to be back on an easier trail with some shade, all I wanted was a cold drink and a pair of scandals by day’s end.

-What should you bring on the hike up Mt Yamnuska?
+What should you bring for the Yamnuska hike?

 - Real hiking boots as opposed to running shoes with no tread are highly recommended.